tactools/Virtubot-Scanner/README.md

 # Virtu-Scanner
-* Scans all markets within the **MarketWatch** and will open charts automatically based on your search criteria(Gain/Loss percentage).
+* Scans all markets within the **MarketWatch** and open charts automatically based on a search criteria(Gain/Loss percentage).
 *close charts if conditions fall under the minimum value

+This robot will open a chart and load a template by name so you can deploy your other robots automatically.
+Think of this tool as a portfolio manager for your robots.

 ## Adding the files to your MetaTrader Platform
 Download the github zip folder to your desktop , extract the contents and prepare moving the files to the appropriate directories from the directions below.